nazmulidris/exoplayer_learning/README.md

 `ConcatenatingMediaSource` creates a static playlist.
 If you want a dynamic playlist then you can use `DynamicContactenatingMediaSource`.
 Both of them will combine media sources seamlessly and handle buffering for the entire playlist.
-Here is a [medium article](https://medium.com/google-exoplayer/exoplayer-2-x-mediasource-composition-6c285fcbca1f) on the details of `MediaSource` composition.
+To learn more about the details of `MediaSource` composition, please read this [medium article](https://goo.gl/jJB3W8).

 ## Saving player state between onPause() and onResume()